 Japanese earthquake and tsunami: Implications for the UK Nuclear Industry, Interim Report, HM Chief Inspector of Nuclear Installations, 18 May 2011, http://www.hse.gov.uk/nuclear/fukushima/index.htm

 Japanese earthquake and tsunami: Implications for the UK nuclear industry Final Report., http://www.hse.gov.uk/nuclear/fukushima/index.htm

 European Council “Stress Tests” for UK nuclear power plants – National Final Report. http://www.hse.gov.uk/nuclear/news/2012/jan-stress-test-report.htm

-Planning our Electric Future: A White Paper for Secure, Affordable and Low-Carbon Electricity. http://www.gov.uk/government/organisations/department-of-energy-climate-chane
+Planning our Electric Future: A White Paper for Secure, Affordable and Low-Carbon Electricity, http://www.gov.uk/government/organisations/department-of-energy-climate-change

-National Policy Statement for Nuclear Power Generation. http://www.gov.uk/consents-and-planning-applications-for-national-energy-infrastructure-projects
+National Policy Statement for Nuclear Power Generation, https://www.gov.uk/government/publications/national-policy-statements-for-energy-infrastructure